verifyica-team/pipeliner/README.md

 A common go to is to use a Bash script(s).
 Pipeliner uses them for testing.

 Implementing logging, exit code checking, etc. is commonly implemented incorrectly and inconsistently.

-#### Pipeliner

-Pipeliner allows a declarative definition of a pipeline(s) using YAML.
-The exit code of each command is checked, and the pipeline is aborted if a command fails.

-Designing a pipeline(s) using Bash command(s), small purpose-built applications, or small purpose-built shell scripts allows for easier development, reuse, testing, etc.

 ## Requirements